Chris McCabe’s first post on this topic was False Infringement Claims are Rife on Amazon.

 You will also need to indicate your consent to the jurisdiction of a federal court in the district where you live (if you reside in the U.S.), and you must provide your consent to accept service of process from whomever submitted the takedown notice, or that party’s agent.

 At this point, the complainant should receive a copy of the counter notice from Amazon.
 If the complainant does not provide to Amazon, within 14 days, that a lawsuit has been filed, your content should then be reinstated.

 Again, filing a DMCA counterclaim can have serious legal consequences, on and off the Amazon platform.
 In fact, it could trigger a lawsuit.
 Be sure you have a good faith belief that the removal was the result of a misidentification or an error, and consider retaining an attorney to help you.

 This information is not legal advice.
 You are responsible for any use of this information.
 You should retain competent legal counsel if you have any questions.

 There’s light at the end of the tunnel

 So Amazon will be more responsive to abuse of the rights infringement notice process AND you can make use of counter notices, in the proper circumstances, to defend yourself against false claims.

 It’s unclear how long all of this might take, but Amazon may be moving things in the right direction at long last.

 They understand the nature of the problem and from what we hear, they’re turning their attention towards adequate solutions.

-Suzi Hixon of The Private Label Lawyer has practiced intellectual property law for almost 14 years.
-This extensive experience, combined with over six years running her own businesses, including an Amazon-based private label brand, has provided her with a unique skillset geared towards helping Amazon sellers protect their brands.
+Suzi Hixon of The Private Label Lawyer has practiced intellectual property law for over 15 years, and has her own Amazon-based private label brand.